 This spin on the classic tale of the beautiful girl trapped in daylight hours as a swan offers something new.
 The heroine, 19 year old Odette, is a determined young woman.
 Bold and brave, she wears masculine clothing and leads her group of smugglers with confidence.

 Prince Siegfried is in this novel displaced by — or transformed into — Prince Alexsei.
 Described as ‘kind and witty’, he is intrigued by Odette and soon commits himself to finding a way to lift the curse.
 As they fall in love, the threat from the villain Rothbart grows.

-Coronet of Straw is an Ink Arabesque publication by Anna Faulkland, and is a retelling of the beloved Giselle ballet story.
+Coronet of Straw is a retelling of the beloved Giselle ballet story.
 The novel is aimed at adult and young adult readers.
 It takes inspiration from the poetry and fiction that themselves inspired the ballet, particularly the poems of German Romantic Era poet Heinrich Heine.

 Giselle herself is at the heart of the story, as her backstory and the events leading up to that fateful grape harvest festival are revealed.
 Her best friend Ilse, who is caught between her friendship for Giselle and her love for the gamekeeper Hans (as he is known in the Russian version of the ballet), narrates this part of the tale.

 Other chapters are taken up by Berthe (Giselle’s mother) and by feisty young noblewoman Myrtha.
 No longer simply shadowy figure, both Berthe and Myrtha emerge as fully-rounded characters with dangerous secrets of their own.
 As the story unfolds, the novel explores what drives each to her ultimate fate.
 If you always wondered caused Myrtha to become the merciless Queen of the Wilis here at last you will discover the answer!